 Wild camping in the Lake District

-According to the letter of the law you should get the landowners permission before wild camping in the Lake District but most don’t and it is tolerated as long as a few basic rules are followed.
+According to the letter of the law you should get the landowners permission before wild camping in the Lake District.
+However most people don’t as it is tolerated as long as a few basic rules are followed.
 The

 Favourite Lake District wild camping locations

-Now summer is drawing to a close and there’s a nip in the air I thought I’d take a minute to reflect on this summer’s wild camping spots in the Lake District.
+Now summer is drawing to a close I thought I’d take a minute to reflect on this summer’s wild camping exploits.
 Apart from being great fun wild camping does make it much easier to take dawn and dusk photographs in the fells as all you have to do is fall out of your tent to see a great view.
 Thats the theory anyway.
 Its not been a bad summer overall, much better last year’s wettest summer on record.